sourcegraph/about/handbook/engineering/distribution/onboarding.md

 - Develop high-level understanding of product.
 - You are participating in our team rituals.
 - Get to know your team.
-- Close at least one issue.
+- Work towards closing one issue.
 #### Tasks:
 - Attend product tour.
 - Schedule a 1 on 1 meeting with each of the engineers in the team